New targets for relic antineutrino capture: Search for new target for relic antineutrino capture and results

 \section{Search for new target for relic antineutrino capture and results}

-For searching new candidates for the experiment, we use the idea of detecting relic antineutrinos by resonant absorption in EC decaying nuclei.
+A large $Q_{\rm EC}$-value and a large distance to atomic excitation resonances imply a strong suppression of the capture rate, leading to a worse signature of the relic antineutrino in the experiment.
+Therefore, the nuclides of smaller $Q_{\rm EC}$-values are eagerly wanted, in order to do a more promising experiment for the direct detection of the relic antineutrino.
+To search for new targets for relic antineutrino detections, we use the resonance mechanism of capture/absorption on nuclides undergoing electron capture~\cite{Ver14}.
 A schematic concept is shown in Fig.~\ref{levelscheme}.
-When the mass of the parent nuclide is approximately equal to the mass of the daughter nuclide, whether it is in its ground state or in its excited state, there can be resonant absorption of electron and antineutrino.
+When $Q_{\rm EC}$-value matches the excitation energy of the daughter, whether decayed to the nuclear ground state or to an excited state, there can be the resonant absorption of an antineutrino on the EC decaying nuclides.
+When the resonant absorption occurs, the capture rate is greatly increased, thereby enabling the difficult experiment with a smaller amount.

-$Q_{EC}$ is very sensitive to neutrino mass features at the endpoint.
-However, compared to the errors in electron binding energies and nuclear excited state energies, errors in $Q_{EC}$ that come from the mass excesses of the parent and daughter nuclei are still very large.
-We newly define $Q'_{EC}$ for an EC decay to a daughter excited state
+A very important information to select suitable nuclides for the relic antineutrino detection is a precise knowledge of the $Q_{\rm EC}$-value.
+However, compared to the errors in the electron binding energies and the nuclear excited state energies, the errors in $Q_{\rm EC}$ that come from the mass excesses of the parent and daughter nuclei are very large.
+We newly define $Q'_{\rm EC}$ for an EC decay to a daughter excited state